for-giobbe/PAINT/markdowns/part_3.md

 ```

-The Rscript takes as input:
+The Rscript takes as inputs:

 - the adjusted p value to cosider a gene DE
-- the logFC  to cosider a gene downregulated or upregulated (_i.e._ if 2 -> +2 and -2)
+- the logFC  to cosider a gene downregulated or upregulated - _i.e._ if 2 -> +2 and -2
 - the DESeq2 results table
 - upregulated genes output file
 - downregulated genes output file